microbiome/course_2022_FindingPheno/08-supML.md

 ```

 Training of the model is very similar to regression, but we want to define two options in the
-trainControl function sent to train(). classProbs = TRUE is used to output classification
+trainControl function sent to caret::train(). classProbs = TRUE is used to output classification
 probabilities instead of the classes themselves.
 This is required for calculating
 ROC-AUC values.
 Also, we are defining a summaryFunction which is used for evaluation
-(and hyperparameter optimization).
+and hyperparameter optimization.

 ```r